nsturz/README/README.md

 Hi!
 My name is Nick and I'm a full-stack software engineer from Southern California.
 I recently finished a full-immersion coding bootcamp at Learning Fuze, and am actively seeking employment opportunities for software engineering.
 I love building things from the ground up, thinking creatively, and solving the problems that come along.

-Outside of coding, I'm active musician 🥁 and a cat dad 🐈
+Outside of coding, I'm an active musician 🥁 and a cat dad 🐈

 ## Technologies Used